 “In a bid to bring the price down on these exquisite Garnets we hand selected three different parcels of the most prized gemstones in his portfolio.”

 Mint-colored stones of all species were also commanding huge premiums.
 In an unprecedented move, I witnessed traders prefixing their top grade Tsavorite Garnets with the term ‘mint’ in an attempt to piggy-back on the insatiable appetite of the absent Merelani Mint Garnets from the market and the premiums that these stones are now commanding from private collectors.

 Comeria Garnets rose significantly in price over the week too, with conservative estimates placing comparable 'Grape Garnets' at $325 per carat.
 We were able to enter into negotiations with one of the world’s finest gemstone traders who is based in Mozambique, a gentleman we have a great relationship with.
 This was one of the most sophisticated deals that we have ever entered into.
 In a bid to bring the price down on these exquisite Garnets we hand selected three different parcels of the most prized gemstones in his portfolio.

-In effect, we put together an even larger deal encompassing a range of Garnets from prized locations, as well as a very special parcel of Tourmaline – which was also being studied by an independent Tourmaline investor who wanted to offer it to the world’s largest jewellery houses.
-This ended up being our biggest ever Paraiba Tourmaline deal, which we finalised very recently in Hong Kong.
-It is also important to mention that part of this deal was an exclusive offering of world-famous Bekily Colour Change Garnet from Madagascar which I can’t wait to share with you all.
+In effect, we put together an even larger deal encompassing a range of Garnets from prized locations, as well as a very special parcel of Tourmaline – which was also being studied by an independent Tourmaline investor who wanted to offer it to the world’s largest jewelry houses.
+This ended up being our biggest ever Paraiba Tourmaline deal, which we finalized very recently in Hong Kong.
+It is also important to mention that part of this deal was an exclusive offering of world-famous Bekily Color Change Garnet from Madagascar which I can’t wait to share with you all.